MicrosoftDocs/learn/learn-pr/quantum/azure-quantum-intro/includes/6-apply-qio-real-world.md

 ## See the solution

-This video uses the Azure Quantum Simulated Annealing solver to assign the containers to the ships.
+This video uses the Azure Quantum Parallel Tempering solver to assign the containers to the ships.
 You'll see the algorithm exploring a number of different configurations, as it attempts to minimize the cost function that we defined above.

 **TODO:** Add the video here.